HenriqueAJNB/aws-resume/docs/README.md

 #### 🪣 S3 configuration

-- AWS S3 Bucket to store content.
-- Static website hosting enabled.
+- Stores static website files (HTML, CSS, JS).
-- Public access configured.
+- Static website hosting is enabled, with public read access configured.

 #### 🌐 API Gateway

-- REST API endpoint for counter functionality
+- Provides a REST API endpoint for the counter functionality.
-- Integrated with Lambda function.
+- Integrates with Lambda to handle requests and responses.

 #### 📰 Lambda Function

-The Lambda Function implements the reading and updating visitors counter information stored in DynamoDB.
-It adds one to a record each time the function is invoked.
-The implementation was provided in Python language and can be found in this file.
+- Implements backend logic to read and update the visitor counter stored in DynamoDB.
+- Written in Python, the function increments a record each time it is invoked.

 #### 📊 DynamoDB

-The DynamoDB store the number of visitors to the resume website.
-A record is read and updated by one unit through Lambda Function each time that someone clicks on the page.
+- Stores the visitor count as a single record.
+- The counter is updated by the Lambda function for each API call.

+---

 ### 🔐 IAM roles and permissions

-- Lambda execution role with DynamoDB access.
+- **Lambda execution role**: Grants Lambda permission to read and update DynamoDB.
-- API Gateway permissions to invoke Lambda.
+- **API Gateway permissions**: Allows API Gateway to invoke the Lambda function.
-- S3 bucket policy for public read access.
+- **S3 bucket policy**: Enables public read access to static files.
-- CORS is enabled for security purposes in the S3 website domain.

-## 🤑 Cost analysis
+- **CORS configuration**: Ensures secure cross-origin requests between the custom domain and API Gateway.

+---

+### Cost Analysis

 WIP